 Graphics/tables/figures and creativity are encouraged to be included.

 Outline: Each proposal must expand upon the following topics.
-If a section is not addressed, the team will be automatically disqualified.
-Maximum page length for each section is noted:
+Inclusion of these sections is strongly encouraged to improve your team’s score within judging criteria.
+Suggested page length for each section is noted:

 ► Executive Summary (1 Page)